The Magic Bullet Question

 Take it really slowly and make it sound as full as possible.
 This means trying to have no bum notes, no hesitation and confidence in what you’re playing.

 Now work on getting the changes up to a sensible tempo.
 Remember to use a metronome!
-My favourite’s the $23 Korg TM60BK, which is a tuner as well.
+My favorite’s the $23 Korg TM60BK, which is a tuner as well.

 A metronome will help you to define where each beat is.
 Using a metronome will make it clear when you’re out (or in!).
 Also by using one, it will strengthen your inner metronome.
 A skill which is always worth working on!